-- prepare a formal report under subsection 12(1B) regarding the results of the investigations.
+- prepare a formal report under subsection 12(1B) of the Bankruptcy Act 1966 detailing the results of the investigation.
 Copies of this report may be provided to creditors, the debtor, other disciplinary bodies and/or relevant professional bodies

-- take disciplinary action or legal action against the practitioner if the breach identified is sufficiently serious.
+- take disciplinary, deregistration or legal action against the practitioner if the breach identified is sufficiently serious.

-5.14 Except for statutory reviews of objections to discharge and income contribution assessments, AFSA Regulation and Enforcement cannot direct a practitioner to take certain action or make a decision – as only courts have this power.
+5.15 Except for statutory reviews of objections to discharge and income contribution assessments, we cannot direct a practitioner to take certain action or make a decision – as only courts have this power.

-5.17 While AFSA Regulation and Enforcement inspectors are not qualified mediators, they are independent, experienced in negotiation and well-versed in the practical application of the Act.
+5.17 While our inspectors are not qualified mediators, they are independent, experienced in negotiation and well-versed in the practical application of the Bankruptcy Act 1966.

-5.18 We will intervene in appropriate situations where having an independent party to facilitate a negotiation process may assist with speedier settlement of issues or resolution of disputes, with the aim of reducing costs of ongoing complaints and litigation that quite often follows.
+5.18 We will intervene in appropriate situations where having an independent party to facilitate a negotiated outcome may assist with the speedier settlement or resolution.
+The aim will be to reduce costs of ongoing complaints and litigation that quite often follows.
 Some examples are listed below:

 (ii) Disputes involving property where both parties indicate they are willing to resolve the dispute by negotiation.

 (iii) Claims of over-charging or over-servicing with respect to a practitioner’s remuneration.
 We will inform the complainant of their right of formal review of the costs.
-However, AFSA Regulation and Enforcement can require a reduction where the fees do not comply with the requirements of the Act.
-We may also be able to facilitate a negotiated reduction in the amount being claimed where, for example, the amount charged—while legally incurred and supported by records—appears high given the relative simplicity of the estate.
+However, E&PS can require a reduction where the fees do not comply with the requirements of the Act.
+We may also be able to facilitate a negotiated reduction in the amount being claimed.
+For example, where the amount charged has been legally incurred and supported by records but appears high given the relative simplicity of the estate.

-(iv) The estate appears to have a sizeable surplus of assets over liabilities and there is little incentive for the practitioner to speedily finalise matters.
+(iv) The estate appears to have a sizeable surplus of assets over liabilities and there is little incentive for the practitioner to quickly finalise matters.